jlmacle/changemakers-matching_frontend/README.md

 (Make sure the video settings are on the highest quality setting.)
 <br><br>
 I likely won't be posting video updates any more.<br>
-Focusing full-time on automated testing is what I need to do.<br>
+Focusing full-time on front-end automated testing is what I need to do.<br>
 Please accept my apologies if you were expecting a completed project.